cesalazar/berlinblockchainweek/events/ledgerz-plasma-fraud-proof-challenge/README.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  -   'Details'
   -
     In this workshop we will work with Johann Barbie on Plasma by example, for scaling and merkle-proofing DApps.
 True challengers will gain Cryptokitties!
-  -   'Agenda:'
   -
+    'Agenda:'
+  -
     list:
     - Intro to Plasma, Classic vs Cash
     - Merkle-trees and merkle-proofs
     - Interactive session to create and submit proofs.
-    - Payout of crpyto-asset prices to fastest proofs
+    - Payout of crypto-asset prices to fastest proofs -
-  -   'Notes:'
+    'Notes:'
   -
    list:
     - You will want to bring your laptop, blockchain knowledge and dev-skills